Information for carers using NHS services

 Types of legal proxy

-There are 3 types of legal proxy:
+There are different types of legal proxy.
+These are:

-- Welfare attorney – someone appointed to make decisions about a persons care and treatment if they are ever unable to do so themselves
+• welfare attorney – someone appointed to make decisions about a person’s care and treatment if they are ever unable to do so themselves

-- Welfare guardian – someone appointed by a court to make decisions about a person’s care and treatment on their behalf
+• welfare guardian – someone appointed by a court to make decisions about a person’s care and treatment on their behalf

-- An intervention order – someone appointed by a court to make a one-off decision about a person’s care or treatment within a set period
+• an intervention order – someone appointed by a court to make a one-off decision about a person’s care or treatment within a set period

 How to become a legal proxy